Enkomi (archaeological site): Burials

 There are thought to have been around 2,000 tombs at the site.
 Most of the archaeological work at Enkomi has been on the intra-settlement tombs.
 The 1896 British team excavated about 100 tombs, mostly already looted.
 The Swedish work in 1930 excavated 28 tombs.
 In the most recent excavations, the French team dug 37 tombs and the Cypriot team excavated 30.
 Of the excavated tombs, most were chamber tombs.
 One was a tholos tomb (Tomb 71) and four were built tombs (Tombs 1, 11, 12 and 66).
+Several intramural infant and adult burials are also observed in Enkomi, as are pit graves and pot burials, which is also seen in other Eastern Mediterranean societies.
+In one case detected in Area I, an infant was buried in a Canaanite jar.